International-Soil-Radiocarbon-Database/ISRaD/_pages/about.md

 ## Terms of Use

-The ISRaD database is currently under development.
+The ISRaD database is currently under development: <a href="https://github.com/International-Soil-Radiocarbon-Database/ISRaD"> https://github.com/International-Soil-Radiocarbon-Database/ISRaD </a>.
+If you are interested in contributing to the development of the ISRadD R Package or site, please contact info.israd@gmail.com or make a pull request to our github repo.
+To contribute data, please visit the Contribute page.

+Please report issues by posting to <a href="https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues"> https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues </a>.

 ## Steering committee
 The steering committee provides scientific leadership for the project and sets the main goals and vision.